scalamolecule/molecule-web/content/code/transactions.md

 1. Retract old fact
 2. Assert new fact

 Datomic doesn't overwrite data.
-"Retract" is a statement that says "this data is no longer current" which means that it won't turn up when you query for it _as of now_.
+"Retract" is a statement that says "this data is no longer current" which means that it won't turn up when you query the current database.
 If you query for it _as of before_ you will see it!

 Being able to see how data develops over time is a brillant core feature of Datomic.
 We don't need to administrate cumbersome historical changes manually.
 Auditing is built-in at the core of Datomic.